-“Severe preeclampsia is the most serious form of the condition, which is HELLP syndrome, and occurs in about one-in-ten cases,” explains Associate Professor Pennell.
+“Severe preeclampsia is the most serious form of the condition, which is HELLP syndrome, and occurs in about one-in-ten cases,” explains Professor Pennell.

 HELLP (H – Haemolysis, EL – elevated liver enzymes, LP – low platelets) syndrome is one type of severe preeclampsia

 Types of Preeclampsia

 For most women, preeclampsia is a slowly evolving process that develops over a number of weeks and gradually gets worse towards the end of pregnancy.
 In this instance, delivery solves the problem.

 “In contrast, there are some women with severe preeclampsia where things can evolve over a matter of hours,”

 “It’s this group who frequently present symptomatic and will most likely have both maternal and fetal disease,”